How Spot Arbitrage Tools Work: Mechanics and Examples Overview

 The "Recalculate by Volume" button allows you to recalculate the spread taking into account the desired deposit volume that you specify.

-Arbitrage Radar has many flexible settings that allow you to adapt the bot's operation to each specific user's strategy.
+Analytical platforms for arbitrage offer many flexible settings that allow adapting the tool to each user's strategy.

 Exchanges